Margaret of Sicily

-Margaret of Sicily (also called Margaret of Hohenstaufen or Margaret of Germany; 1 December 1241 – 8 August 1270) was a Sicilian and German princess from the House of Hohenstaufen.
-By marriage she became Landgravine of Thuringia and Countess Palatine of Saxony (Landgräfin von Thüringen und Pfalzgräfin von Sachsen).
+Margaret of Sicily, also called Margaret of Hohenstaufen or Margaret of Germany (Margherita di Sicilia; Margaretha von Staufen; 1 December 1241 – 8 August 1270) was a Sicilian and German princess from the House of Hohenstaufen.
+By marriage, she became Landgravine of Thuringia and Countess Palatine of Saxony (Landgräfin von Thüringen und Pfalzgräfin von Sachsen).

 She was born in Foggia, the daughter of Frederick II, Holy Roman Emperor, King of Sicily and Germany, and his third wife, Isabella of England.
 Her paternal grandparents were Henry VI, Holy Roman Emperor and Constance of Sicily.
 Her maternal grandparents were John of England and Isabella of Angoulême.

 Birth

 Margaret was the daughter of Frederick II, Holy Roman Emperor, King of Sicily and Germany, by his third wife, Isabella of England.
 The date of her birth is difficult to ascertain because there is controversy over the exact number of children borne by her mother.
 Some sources say that she was the first or second child, born by the end of 1237; others say that she was the last child, born in December 1241, when Isabella died in childbirth.
 Historians commonly accept the latter date.